Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 Feeling generous?!
 A laptop is sure to go down a treat with anyone you give it to!

 I think it’d make van-life that bit more enjoyable too.
-You can watch movies in the evening, stay in touch with friends and family back home, and so on.
+You can watch movies in the evening, do work on the move, stay in touch with friends and family back home, and so on.

 Top Pick: Apple Macbook Air